Pine Tar in Baseball: What It Does, Using It & Rules

 Analytical investigations that are thorough In light of the high definition cameras that are present at many big league baseball games, if baseball is serious about reducing cheating, it now has the technology and data to identify and maybe capture teams or players who are attempting to gain an advantage.
 In baseball, there are traditions such as attempting to steal signs from second base or picking up on the signs that a third base coach is providing, which are all regarded to be part of the game’s rules.

 High-powered cameras and wide access in center field, paired with equipment that can buzz and be worn by a player at the plate, bring up a world of possibilities for those willing to take a chance.
+For MLB to be effective in reducing this behavior, it will need to be closely monitored.

 Does Pine Tar Work?